I'm having sleepless nights over high cost of living- President Ruto

 He further praised Kenyans for their role in shaping public policies and holding institutions accountable for the way they manage national affairs.

-"Kenyans today, more than ever, are fully involved citizens in shaping public policies and making institutions accountable for the manner in which they run national affairs," he said.
+"Kenyans today, more than ever, are fully involved citizens in shaping public policies and making institutions accountable for the manner in which they run national affairs," President Ruro said.

-Ruto's statement comes at a time when the Azimio la Umoja One-Kenya coalition has been protesting against what they perceive as his [Ruto’s] failure to address the high cost of living.
+Ruto's statement comes amid protests, led by the opposition coalition Azimio la Umoja One-Kenya, against what they perceive as President Ruto’s failure to address the high cost of living.

 Stay informed.
 Subscribe to our newsletter

-The coalition's chief, Raila Odinga, called upon President Ruto to implement comprehensive reforms in his administration to effectively tackle the issue.
+The coalition's chief, Raila Odinga, has called on President Ruto to implement comprehensive reforms in his administration to effectively tackle the issue of the high cost of living, threatening to resume street protests if nothing is done.

 In his call for reforms, Odinga has urged the government to immediately halt non-essential government expenditures, including the elimination of Chief Administrative Secretary (CAS) positions.